harrymac1972/readme-generator/README.md

 ## Description

-The intent of this project is to have a Node's Inquirer library create a README file.
+The intent of this project is to have the Node Inquirer library create a README file.

 It also demonstrated the mechanism of importing other javascript files.
 These then can employ variables or methods from it.
 Effectively creating one's own library or module.